kostya-zero/Ventura/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/kostya-zero/Ventura)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/kostya-zero/Ventura)

-Ventura - interpreted script language developed on Python with Cython code.
+Ventura - interpreted programming language  developed on Python with Cython code.
 Interpreter allows you to create and write scripts, execute it on 64-bit systems with installed Windows OS.
-Scripts can be executed only with runtime, you don't any third-party software.
+Scripts can be executed only with runtime, you don't need to download any third-party software.

 Ventura have syntax like **Pascal** and **Python** (partially).
 Also, **"main"** package include basic commands.